 Online Counseling or Virtual Counseling or Telemental Health

-Available now for those in Indiana and Califonia.
+Available for those in Indiana.
 All the above terms refer to the same type of modality of counseling.
 Online counseling can be conducted from anywhere in the world.
 All you need is access to the internet.
 Online counseling provides professional and supportive counseling and guidance from the privacy of your home or office.
 It may decrease any anxiety and intimidation that can sometimes occur with face-to-face sessions.
 You may feel more relaxed and in charge of the counseling process.
 Online based counseling can be beneficial for:

 - Busy professionals who do not have time to leave their office for a therapy session